mhweiner/pgsmith/README.md

 // [42, 'active', 'admin', 'editor']
 ```

-See [this guide](docs/dynamicSearchQueryExample.md) for building dynamic search queries.
+See a more real-world example of dynamic query building [here](docs/dynamicSearchQueryExample.md).

 ---